sooriyaarachchi/pybites.github.io-src/content/django-python-anywhere.md

 Similar to other providers, at PA you pay for what you need/ consume.
 You can add apps on the fly.
 I'd hoped to get a small PostgreSQL DB with Hacker's tier, but that requires further upgrading ...

-The interface to set up a scheduled task is really nice and easy:
+The interface to set up a scheduled task is nice and easy:

 ![pa scheduled tasks]({filename}/images/pa-scheduled-task.png)